ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 The student has some basic data about the person like the first name or the last name and the date when the student first enrolled into the university.

 The enrollment entity represents the enrollment of a student to a specific course.
-The enrollment not only represents the relationship but also holds the Grade that a student achieved in that course.
+The enrollment entity not only represents the relationship between the student and the course but also holds the Grade that a student achieved in that course.

 Last but not leas we have the course to which many students can be enroll to.
+The course has a title and column defining the credit a student can achieve in that course.

-Lets copy our models into the project.
+Lets copy our models into our project.

 ```csharp
 using System;